Thesis

 “AI models will have value systems, whether intentional or unintentional.
 One of our goals with Constitutional AI is to make those goals explicit and easy to alter as needed.”

-Launched in a closed alpha in April 2022, Claude is Anthropic’s flagship AI assistant.
 Although Claude 1’s parameter count of 430 million was less than GPT-3’s 175 billion parameters, its context window of 9K tokens was greater than even GPT-4 (8K tokens, or roughly 6K words).
 Claude’s capabilities span text creation and summarization, search, coding, and more.
 During its closed alpha phase, Claude limited access to key partners such as Notion, Quora, and DuckDuckGo.
+Over time, Amodei envisions developing Claude into a “country of geniuses in a datacenter”, “capable of solving very difficult problems very fast”.

-In March 2023, Claude was released for public use in the UK and US via a limited-access API.
-Anthropic notes that Claude’s answers are supposedly more helpful and harmless than other chatbots.
-It also has the capability to parse PDF documents.
+In March 2023, Claude was released for public use in the UK and the US via a limited-access API.
+Anthropic noted that Claude’s answers are supposedly more helpful and harmless than other chatbots.
+It was also one of the first publicly available models that had the capability to parse PDF documents.
 Autumn Besselman, head of People and Comms at Quora, reported that:

 “Users describe Claude’s answers as detailed and easily understood, and they like that exchanges feel like natural conversation”.